 What is X-Linked Retinal Dystrophy, RPGR-related?

-Most males with X-linked retinal dystrophy, RPGR-related, develop vision loss in childhood.
+Affected individuals with X-linked retinal dystrophy, RPGR-related, develop vision loss in childhood.
 However, some may not develop symptoms until their twenties or thirties.
 Individuals may experience a loss of peripheral (side) vision (also known as “tunnel vision”) and/or central vision, difficulty with color vision or seeing a night (night blindness), sensitivity to light (photophobia), and nearsightedness (myopia).

 Additional considerations for carriers